B.S. in Education: Concentration in Bilingual Education

-The Bachelor of Science in Education, with a concentration/certification in Bilingual Education (BIED), prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
-The 124-hour program provides coursework with an emphasis on addressing English language learner needs in the classroom.
+The Bachelor of Science in Education, with a concentration/certification in Bilingual Education (BIED) prepares students to pursue a career as a bilingual education, ESL or dual language teacher.
+Our 124-hour program provides coursework with an emphasis on addressing English language learner needs in the classroom.

 - Students participate in field experiences, ending with a student teaching experience and the opportunity for Bilingual EC-6 certification.

 - We encourage all students to participate in the Bilingual Education Student Organization (BESO) and the Texas Association for Bilingual Education (TABE).

-Freshman, change of major and transfer students should follow all Texas A&M University and department admissions policies.
-View the Undergraduate Admissions page for full information.
+- Freshman, change of major and transfer students should follow all Texas A&M University and department admissions policies.
+Visit Undergraduate Admissions for more information.